-- 22.1.
-Sick days are granted by the Employer for use by the employee for illness and are not to be considered vacation days. - 22.2.
-During the first calendar year of employment, the employee will accrue one (1) sick day for every six (6) weeks of service.
-Thereafter an employee will accrue ten (10) days of sick leave for each year beginning the following January 1st. - 22.3.
-Any absence of three (3) consecutive days or longer shall be substantiated by a Physician's Certificate without request by the Employer.
+- 22.1 Sick days are granted by the Employer for use by the employee for illness and are not to be considered vacation days. - 22.2 During the first calendar year of employment, the employee will accrue one (1) sick day for every six (6) weeks of service.
+Thereafter an employee will accrue ten (10) days of sick leave for each year beginning the following January 1st. - 22.3 Any absence of three (3) consecutive days or longer shall be substantiated by a Physician's Certificate without request by the Employer.
 The Employer also requires a Physician's Certificate for any sick day taken in excess of five (5) non-certified sick days during any calendar year.
 The employee shall provide the required Certificate to his/her supervisor no later than forty-eight (48) hours following the employee's return to work.
 Failure of the employee to provide the required certificate, in conformance with the above time frame, shall result in loss of pay for the day(s) not worked.
 In the event the employee has no sick time remaining, then other disciplinary action may be forthcoming. - 22.4.
-Cash reimbursement for the balance of unused sick days may, at the option of the employee, be reimbursed in the following manner:
+Unused sick days may be carried over for future illnesses from year to year. - 22.4a.
+When an employee resigns, he/she will be compensated for accrued sick leave at a rate equal to twenty-five percent (25%) of his/her current daily rate of pay.
+All rights to accrued sick leave are forfeited in the event of disciplinary discharge.
+When an employee retires, he/she will be compensated for accrued sick leave equal to fifty percent (50%) of his/her current daily rate of pay. - 22.4b.
+If an employee is laid off, the employee may choose to be compensated for unused sick time at the rate of twenty-five percent (25%) of his/her current daily rate of pay. - 22.5 If an employee is absent from work due to an occupational illness or injury, the Employer will make up the difference between his/her Worker's Compensation Benefits and full pay for a period not to exceed twenty-eight (28) work days in any calendar year.
+The above mentioned payment will not be counted as sick days.